getgrav/grav-learn/pages/17/03.themes/06.theme-vars/doc.md

 The **page object** is probably _the_ most important object you will work with as it contains all the information about the current page you are currently on.

+> [!CAUTION]
-!!
-The whole list of the Page object methods is available on the [API site](https://learn.getgrav.org/api#class-gravcommonpagepage).
+> The whole list of the Page object methods is available on the [API site](https://learn.getgrav.org/api#class-gravcommonpagepage).
 Here's a list of the methods you'll find most useful.

 ##### summary([size])